Faith Development Webinar Series

 - December 2014: Give Yourself the Gift of Professional Development

-Jan Gartner, UUA Professional Development Specialist, offers a practical and philosophical presentation: What is “professional development?"
+Jan Gartner, UUA Professional Development Specialist, discusses: What is “professional development?"
 Why is it essential?
 How do you choose and fund professional development activities and fit them into your schedule?

 - November 2014: Military Ministry in UU Congregations